TheJacksonLaboratory/KCET/README.md

 We create the file ``input/drug_kinase_links.tsv``which is obtained by applying the affinity(multiplicity) threshold 0.03 on data from DrugCentral.
 The file ``input/drug_kinase_links.tsv`` is a list of protein kinase inhibitors (PKI) that have been used to treat cancer.
-Each PKI is shown together with its known major targets, act-value and a relevant PubMed id (PMID).To generate drug_kinase_links.tsv file, use the  following command:
+Each PKI is shown together with its known major targets, act-value and a relevant PubMed id (PMID).
+There is a limit on the number of PKs that are inhibited per PKI (default=5).
+To generate drug_kinase_links.tsv file, use the  following command:

 ``
  python kce_tool.py pkpki [options]